-Darren is also passionate about his pro bono work and community involvement.
-The Legal Services for Children has given him its Pro Bono Advocate Award twice.
-His pro bono work includes administrative trials and hearings on behalf of asylum seekers and low-income tenants, and litigation advice to nonprofit organizations.
-He is the Chair of the board of directors of Asian Americans Advancing Justice – Asian Law Caucus, and serves on the boards of the Center for Gender & Refugee Studies and Legal Services for Children.
+Darren also is deeply committed to pro bono work and community involvement.
+He’s handled administrative trials and hearings on behalf of asylum seekers and low-income tenants and provided litigation advice to nonprofit organizations.
+For his efforts, Legal Services for Children honored him with the Pro Bono Advocate Award twice.
+Currently, Darren is the chair of the Asian Americans Advancing Justice – Asian Law Caucus, and serves on the board of Legal Services for Children.

 In 2012, Darren spent three months on loan to the San Francisco District Attorney’s Office as an Assistant District Attorney, where he first-chaired four criminal jury trials to verdict.